 Read on to find out what you need to know to make an informed decision.

 Note: Unless otherwise stated, stock shafts and stock grips are used when evaluating this club.
 In most cases, the golf clubs reviewed on Golfstead are acquired temporarily for testing purposes and are not purchased.
 The review that follows is based on the personal experience and research of the author.
 Because everyone’s swing and body are different, results with a particular club may differ from person to person.

 What are the reviews like?

-These irons are new so there aren’t a whole lot of reviews yet.
-However, many people who have tried the MAX criticize it for not offering enough added benefit over the MAVRIK Standard; it offers less distance and actually has about the same amount of forgiveness.
+Many people who have tried the MAX criticize it for not offering enough added benefit over the MAVRIK Standard; it offers less distance and actually has about the same amount of forgiveness.

 What People Like

 - a slightly higher launch and spin rate than the Standard